 - 8.1 The Contract will be between the City of Stanwood, Iowa and the Contractor and will be provided at a later date.
 The successful bidder shall execute the contract per the requirements.
-The contract will be subject to Davis-Bacon and Related Acts. - 8.2 Notwithstanding any delay in the preparation and execution of the formal contract agreement, the Bidder shall be prepared, upon written notice of bid acceptance, to notify IDNR and to commence work on the date stipulated in such notice. - 8.3 Contract approval is contingent upon receipt of RLF funding and City Council approval.
+The contract will be subject to Davis-Bacon and Related Acts. - 8.2 Notwithstanding any delay in the preparation and execution of the formal contract agreement, the Bidder shall be prepared, upon written notice of bid acceptance, to notify IDNR and to commence work on the date stipulated in such notice. - 8.3 Contract approval is contingent upon receipt of RLF funding, SHPO approval, EPA approval, ECIA approval, and City Council approval.